Posted in:

 Deposit: The annual allowance for an ISA account is £20,000, which is the maximum deposit limit for an ISA each tax year.
 A regular savings account has no deposit restrictions; there is no limit or frequency requirement.

-Account limit: An individual can only open one type of ISA account each tax year, while there is no limit on how many savings accounts can be opened each tax year.
+Account limit: At present, an individual can only open one type of ISA account each tax year, while there is no limit on how many savings accounts can be opened each tax year.
+From April 2024, you’ll be able to contribute to multiple ISAs of the same type.

 Withdrawal: An individual savings account gives you access to your money when needed, but fund withdrawals may affect your ISA allowance if you don’t have a flexible ISA savings account.
 Access to funds in a savings account depends on the type of account, and some accounts have a withdrawal limit or a set number of withdrawals.